dev-sec/pam-tester/README.md

 ## Installation

-You can either clone this repository and run `pam-tester.py` and run it with your local Python.
-Or you can use a prebuild executable, that should be usable on most current Linux distributions.
+You can either clone this repository and run `pam-tester.py` with your local Python.
+Or you can use a prebuild executable that should be usable on most current Linux distributions.

 ### Download